-SPL holds, 5,700 Ordinary Shares of Tk.
+SPL holds 5,700 Ordinary Shares of Tk.
 1,000/- each including 2,000 Shares with premium 6Tk.
 5,50Q/- each.
 The project originally conceived as a Five-Star Hotel at Panthapath, Dhaka is now being developed as a modern hospital with 300 beds and diversified medical services with special emphasis on cardio-vascular remedies.’
 SHL has already entered into a Management Agreement with Bumrungrad Hospital of Bangkok.
-The project implementation is expected to be completed by end of 2005.
-Meanwhile partial services would be started by mid 2005.
+The project implementation is expected to be completed by the end of 2005.
+Meanwhile, partial services would be started by mid-2005.
 SPL hold 14.04% of SHL.
-Since the Company is not a public and listed on the market value of investment cannot be assessed now.
+Since the Company is not public and listed on the market value of an investment cannot be assessed now.

 (6) Square Knit Fabrics Ltd. (SKFL):

 Due to changes in equity holdings by SPL (from 84% to 48.84%) the position, of SKFI has changed from subsidiary to investment category.
 The Company started production from early 2002 and is trying to overcome initial teething problems as well as problems arising from international issues.
-The Management is keeping a close watch on its operations and would continue to endeavor for attaining profitable results; the Company did not declare any dividend for sustenance of losses.
-SPL now holds 1,260,000 ordinary shares of Tk 100 each which is 48.84%.
+The Management is keeping a close watch on its operations and would continue to endeavor for attaining profitable results; the Company did not declare any dividend for the sustenance of losses.
+SPL now holds 1,260,000 ordinary shares of Tk 100 each of which is 48.84%.
 The Company is not a public/listed one and-hence the market value cannot be readily assessed.

 (7) Square Fashions Ltd. (SFL):

-SPL now hold 252,000 Shares of Tk.
+SPL now holds 252,000 Shares of Tk.
 100 each (48.46%) in the-capital of SFL.
-The Company has not declared any dividend due to sustenance of losses.
+The Company has not declared any dividend due to the sustenance of losses.
 Since the Company is not a public/listed one, the market value cannot be assessed readily.

 (11) INVESTMENT IN MARKETABLE SECURITIES: